MohemmadShaik/TenantTrack/README.md

 - Windows 11 Home (23H2)

-### Note : **ALL LISTED TOOLS AND TECHNOLOGIES ARE FREE OF COST FOR PERSONAL USE OR OPEN-SOURCE.** 📢 (Docker Desktop is free for personal use; Postman has a free tier; Windows 11 Home (23H2) is pre-installed.)
+#### Note : **ALL LISTED TOOLS AND TECHNOLOGIES ARE FREE OF COST FOR PERSONAL USE OR OPEN-SOURCE.** 📢 (Docker Desktop is free for personal use;  Postman has a free tier;  Windows 11 Home (23H2) is pre-installed.)

-# TenantTrack Daily Tasks amd Progress Overview 📈
+# TenantTrack Daily Tasks & Progress Overview 📈

 ## Day 1 Action Plan :  Install OpenJDK, Maven, and VS Code